-CFAT is a diverse school trust encompassing a Nursery, a Primary School, a Primary / Secondary phase SCITT, a reputable Teaching School TSA with Research School links, an Apprenticeship Provider and is a DfE sponsor.
+CFAT is a diverse school trust encompassing a Nursery, a Primary School, a Primary / Secondary phase SCITT, a reputable Institute of Learning with strong Research School links, an Apprenticeship Provider and is a DfE sponsor.
 CFAT also operates a successful facilities management company for its organisations CFAT Facilities Ltd.

 There is now stronger evidence that groups of schools and organisations working together under a single governance structure are educationally and financially stronger.

 Our mission is to ensure that every child in our school trust develops as a confident and competent person with the highest aspirations to be the best they possibly can be.
 We are passionate that each school within our charitable trust continues to be unique whilst benefiting from being part of a group of schools.